thclark/django-rabid-armadillo/docs/source/index.rst

 Django Rabid Armadillo
 ======================

-**django-rabid-armadillo** is a library to help armadillos in deperate need...
+**django-rabid-armadillo** is a library to help armadillos in desperate need...

 .. epigraph::
    *"rabid armadillo" [rab-id ar-mah-dil-oh] ~ not a happy armadillo*